blhuynh729/tinyShazam/README.md

 # Project Overview
 The purpose of this project is to create an song recognition program similar to Shazam.
-The user hears a song that they are unable to recognize, they can activate the CC3200 Launchpad to listen and identify this unknown song.
+When the user hears a song that they are unable to recognize, they can activate the CC3200 Launchpad to listen and identify this unknown song.
 The Lanuchpad will record for a duration of 5 seconds, and display the name and artist of the song on the OLED screen.

 # Key Features
 - FRAM: 256 kBit FRAM chip is used to store 5s of 8bit audio